Osas34091/Pterodactyl-Arclight-EGG/README.md

 Providing a Minecraft version of ``latest`` or an invalid value will default to 1.20.1.
 There is no API to query to find the true latest supported version.

-The Variables description and names are on Spanish
+The Variables description and names are on Spanish, so translate on your own

 The ``EULA`` is set on true, by default